 Now it’s time to let your lomilomi salmon set.
 By the time the ice cubes have melted, it should be ready to check.
 Take it out of the fridge and give it a good mix.
 If it tastes too sharp or the vegetables are still too crispy, try adding a small amount of plain tomato juice (not V8!), mix it up, and put it back into the fridge to set a while longer.
 Otherwise, serve and enjoy!
 It’s best served cold, especially alongside fresh steamed rice.

-Remember, it is a salad dish, and does contain fish, so it won’t last more than a day or two.
+Remember, it is a salad dish, and does contain fish, so it won’t last more than a couple of days.
 Don’t leave it out longer than you have to: keep it in the fridge in a sealed container.

 Like it?
 Love it?
 Say so in the comments!